mohmdsalman/SMART-ML-SYSTEM/README.md

 - Chat with an FAQ-based assistant (fallback to Gemini AI for complex queries)
 - It uses PyCaret to automate the model building process and Google Gemini 1.5 Pro for enhanced chatbot responses.

+## contributers
+- 👤 SALMAN (ME)
+- 👤 VISHNU SURESH
+- 👤 NANDANA
+- 👤 ADHITYAN

+Big thanks to my teammates for their incredible contributions throughout the project! 🙌

 ## 🚀 Features

 - 📂 Upload any structured dataset (CSV format)